AFGHANISTAN

 The poppy trade is cause for concern for many surrounding countries, not least Russia and former Soviet states such as Uzbekistan.
 The opiates which stem from the poppy are smuggled from Afghanistan through Central Asia before ending up in Russia (more in the Economy section).

-The first case of Covid-19 was recorded in Afghanistan on July 3, 2020, and by July 6, 2022, there have been 182,873 confirmed cases of the disease with 7,725 reported deaths.
-As of 30 June 2022, a total of 6,445,359 vaccine doses have been administered.
-Given the country’s ongoing struggle with poverty and food insecurity — particularly among IDP populations — the onset of the pandemic hit ordinary citizens hard.
-Also, considering that the control of the Afghan government shifted from the Ghani administration to the Taliban during the pandemic, the disease hindered the already violent transfer of power.
+The first case of Covid-19 was recorded in Afghanistan on July 3, 2020, and by July 6, 2022, there were 182,873 confirmed cases with 7,725 reported deaths.
+As of late June 2022, a total of 6,445,359 vaccine doses were administered.
+Covid exacerbated poverty and food insecurity rates.

 International & Regional Issues Resources